GuduleLapointe/opensim-debian/README.md

 So, we reorganised the files and folders, matching the general Linux standards.
-  - The whole thing is stored in /opt/opensim-debian (could become /usr/share/opensim if we make a package)
+  - The whole thing is stored in /opt/opensim-debian (could become /usr/share/opensim if we make a package), refferred as OSDDIR below
-  - Scripts and utilities are in bin/
+  - Scripts and utilities are in /OSDDIR/bin/
-  - The main code (latest stable OpenSim release) is located in lib/opensim (yes, in lib, not in bin, because they are not directly executable on all OSes, and they rely on lot of other files around them)
+  - The main code (latest stable OpenSim release) is located in /OSDDIR/lib/opensim (yes, in lib, not in bin, because they are not directly executable on all OSes, and they rely on lot of other files around them)
   - Preferences are read from /OSDDIR/etc/ /etc/ and ~/etc/, each one overriding the precedent
   - Cache is stored in /OSDDIR/cache
   - Logs in /OSDDIR/logs
   - Databases (if using sqlite) should be store in var/db (but we don't use sqlite, so this could be fixed later)
-  - If using other stable release(s) that the one included, they should be stored in share/
+  - If using other stable release(s) that the one included, they should be stored in share/ to avoid them being overriding by updates
   - Git clone and other works in progress should go in dev/

 It was important to achieve this without altering the main OpenSim code.